What Is A Malware Program?

 "Malware" is the general term for a group of malicious programs like viruses, Trojans, adware, ransomware, spyware, worms, and other malicious programs that affect digital devices like computers and smartphones.

 Malware refers to any malicious software which you didn't intend to have on your computer system.
-As with human diseases, symptoms of malware may or may not be visible to the user.
+As with human diseases, symptoms of malware may or may not be visible to

 Majority of malware programs are created to make money illegally, often by stealing sensitive and confidential information from victims' computers and mobile devices.